 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 3A.
 Number of meetings per school year where parents have the opportunity to make decisions for district and school sites.
-Number of meetings where parents had the opportunity to make decisions for district and school sites- 23 Meetings Number of meetings where parents had the opportunity to make decisions for district and school sites- 16 Meetings (2021-2022) Number of meetings where parents had the opportunity to make decisions for district and school sites- 23 Meetings Participation rate of parent committee meetings.
+Number of meetings where parents had the opportunity to make decisions for district and school sites- 23 Meetings Number of meetings where parents had the opportunity to make decisions for district and school sites- 16 Meetings (2021-2022) Number of meetings where parents had the opportunity to make decisions for district and school sites- 19 meetings (2022-2023) Number of meetings where parents had the opportunity to make decisions for district and school sites- 23 Meetings Participation rate of parent committee meetings.
 Participation rate- Unable to rate this year due to COVID- 19.
-Participation rate: SSC Committee- 5 meetings (95% attendance rate) MPAC- 6 meetings (85% attendance rate) ELAC- 4 meetings (86% attendance rate) (2021-2022) Participation rate- 80%
+Participation rate: SSC Committee- 5 meetings (95% attendance rate) MPAC- 6 meetings (85% attendance rate) ELAC- 4 meetings (86% attendance rate) (2021-2022) Participation rate: SSC Committee- 6 meetings (100% attendance rate) MPAC- 6 meetings (70% attendance rate) ELAC- 4 meetings (63% attendance Participation rate- 80%

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Rate of parents reporting that they feel like they have a say in the decision making process at their children's schools- 87.9% Rate of parents reporting that they feel like they have a say in the decision making process at their children's schools- 80% (2021-2022) Rate of parents reporting that they feel like they have a say in the decision making process at their children's schools- 90% 3B.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 rate) (2022-23) Rate of parents reporting that they feel like they have a say in the decision making process at their children's schools.
+Rate of parents reporting that they feel like they have a say in the decision making process at their children's schools- 80% (2021-2022) Rate of parents reporting that they feel like they have a say in the decision making process at their children's schools- 80% (2022-23) Rate of parents reporting that they feel like they have a say in the decision making process at their children's schools- 90% 3B.
 Promotion of participation of parents of unduplicated pupils.
 Flyers, letters, automated phone system (text messages, voice mails, emails, and personal telephone calls)- Measured by the number of parent involvement opportunities offered to unduplicated families.
 Flyers, letters, automated phone system (text messages, voice mails, emails and personal telephone calls)- measured by the number of parent involvement opportunities offered to unduplicated families.
-(2021-2022) Flyers, letters, automated phone system (text messages, voice mails, emails, and personal telephone calls)- Increase the number of parent involvement opportunities offered to unduplicated families 5 events as compared to baseline (2021-22).
+(2021-2022) Flyers, letters, automated phone system (text messages, voice mails, emails and personal telephone calls)- measured by the number of parent involvement opportunities offered to unduplicated families.
+(2022-23) Flyers, letters, automated phone system (text messages, voice mails, emails, and personal telephone calls)- Increase the number of parent involvement opportunities offered to unduplicated families 5 events as compared to baseline (2021-22).
 3C.
 Promotion of participation of parents of pupils with exceptional needs.
 Parents of special needs students will attend IEPs as measured by sign-in sheets and IEP documentation 100% of parents of special needs students will attend IEPs as measured by sign-in sheets and IEP documentation.
-(2021-2022) 100% of parents of special needs students will attend IEPs as measured by sign-in sheets and IEP documentation
+(2021-2022) 100% of parents of special needs students attended IEPs as measured by sign-in sheets and IEP documentation (2022- 23) 100% of parents of special needs students will attend IEPs as measured by sign-in sheets and IEP documentation